 Allow at least an hour, more if you’re ambitious and want to explore a variety of the trails that traverse the park.
 Take your dog so it can romp in the off-leash sections.
 There isn’t a lot of signage so take stock of where you start so you can find your way back to your car.

-Before you go check out this map with all the trails marked to help you get your bearings.
+Before you go check out this Fish Creek mapwith all the trails marked to help you get your bearings.
 Choose to walk along Fish Creek or along the Bow River.
 Walk for an hour or walk for the whole day.
 The only downside to a winter visit – Annie’s Café is closed.

-Glenbow Ranch Provincial Park
+4. Glenbow Ranch Provincial Park

-While there are lots of loop trails you can also do some long out and back hikes; go east on the Narrows and Bearspaw Trail combination and you’ll end up at the city limits of Calgary.
+While there are lots of loop trails you can also do some long out and back hikes in winter.
+Go east on the Narrows and Bearspaw Trail combination and you’ll end up at the city limits of Calgary.
 Head west on the Bowbend and McPherson Trails and you’ll finish on the doorstep of a Cochrane neighbourhood.

 The park is free to visit and there’s lots of parking.
 The winds can howl in this area so dress warmly in winter.
 Dogs are permitted on a leash.